 The story on this site should have been that

-four Asian American/Pacific Islander contestants graced the stage in Atlantic City and that three of them placed in the Top 5: Nina Davuluri of New York was crowned Miss America, Crystal Lee of California was first runner up, and Rebecca Yeh of Minnesota landed in the Top 5.
+four five Asian American/Pacific Islander contestants graced the stage in Atlantic City and that three of them placed in the Top 5: Nina Davuluri of New York was crowned Miss America, Crystal Lee of California was first runner up, and Rebecca Yeh of Minnesota landed in the Top 5.

 Or the story could have simply been that Nina Davuluri is the first Miss America of Indian American descent, which in itself is historic.
 Her pageant platform– whatever that is– was “celebrating diversity through cultural competency.”